 A city on Peloponnesian Peninsula.

-During the Trojan War, Agamemnon, commander-in-chief of the Akhaian army, tried to placate Akhilleus (Achilles) with bribes to end their feud.
-Among other things, Agamemnon offered to give Akhilleus Antheia and six other cities.1 Akhilleus remained adamant and would not accept the gifts or forgive Agamemnon.
+During the Trojan War, Agamemnon, commander-in-chief of the Achaian army, tried to placate Achilles with bribes to end their feud.
+Among other things, Agamemnon offered to give Achilles Antheia and six other cities.1 Achilles remained adamant and would not accept the gifts or forgive Agamemnon.
 Antheia and the other cities offered by Agamemnon were near the sea and purported to be prosperous and fertile.

 1. Aipeia, Enope, Hire, Kardamyle, Pedasos, and Pherai